Super-resolved reconstruction of single-photon emitter locations from $g^{(2)}(0)$ maps: Introduction

 Confocal microscopy is the conventional tool used to detect and locate single emitters by scanning and recording fluorescence intensity \cite{confocal}.
 In this method, a microscope objective illuminates the sample and collects the emitted fluorescence, which is directed to a detector.
 The sample, mounted on a piezo scanner, is then shifted to successive positions, and the fluorescence intensity is measured at each point.
 In this way, a complete fluorescence intensity map of the sample is constructed, with the brightness at each pixel corresponding to the fluorescence recorded at that position \cite{brightness}.
-Typically, regions of reduced brightness are then analyzed further by calculating the second-order correlation function, \(g^{(2)}(0)\), to verify the presence of single emitters \cite{g2a}.
-However, the microscope objective collects light from the entire region within its focal spot—typically on the order of $1\,\mu m$—without providing information about how emitters are distributed within that spot \cite{confocal}.
-This limitation is particularly critical for applications requiring precise emitter placement, such as coupling NV centers to optical cavities, waveguides, or plasmonic structures \cite{plasmonNV,wavguideNV}.
-For instance, efficient cavity coupling demands that a single NV center be positioned at the antinode of the cavity \cite{antinode}.
-Standard confocal imaging can only determine the number of emitters within the focal spot (e.g.~800\,nm resolution), but cannot resolve whether a true single emitter is located precisely at the antinode .
-By reconstructing the emitter distribution with finer precision, our approach enables experimentalists to identify suitable sites directly, thereby saving significant effort in locating and coupling single emitters.
-This capability is equally valuable in fabrication workflows.
-For example, in fabricating cavity structures such as ring resonators, precise knowledge of emitter locations provides actionable feedback, allowing for targeted positioning of resonators to achieve efficient emitter–cavity coupling \cite{location_NVcavity}.
-Previously, such optimization often required testing many fabricated samples to find one with favorable alignment.
-Moreover, fabrication steps such as ion implantation, annealing, and etching critically depend on feedback about the spatial distribution of emitters \cite{implantation} .
-Without such maps, optimizing yield and emitter placement for device integration is inefficient.
-Reliable localization of single NV centers thus directly accelerates the development of scalable NV-based quantum photonic devices.
+Typically, regions of reduced brightness are then analyzed further by calculating the second-order correlation function, $g^{(2)}(0)$, to verify the presence of single emitters \cite{g2a}.
+However, the microscope objective collects light from the entire region within its focal spot—typically on the order of $1\,\mu$m—without providing information about how emitters are distributed within that spot \cite{confocal}.

+This limitation is particularly critical for applications requiring precise emitter placement, such as coupling single-photon emitters to optical cavities, waveguides, or plasmonic structures \cite{plasmonNV,wavguideNV}.
+For example, efficient cavity coupling requires that a single emitter be positioned at the antinode of the cavity field \cite{antinode}.
+Standard confocal imaging can determine the number of emitters within a diffraction-limited spot but cannot resolve whether a true single emitter is located at the desired position within that spot.